-The Alibori region in Northern Benin has the lowest schooling rate (59%) and the highest school abandonment rate in the country.
-On top of influence from Boko Haram and other violent fundamentalist groups, violence at school, instability and oppressive norms threaten the schooling and the future of children in the region.
-Growing up with no hope for a better future increases the risk of seeing these kids fall into an inevitable spiral of violence and radicalisation.
+The Alibori region in North Benin has the lowest schooling rate (59%) and the highest school abandonment rate in the country.
+The influence from neighboring active fundamentalist groups, violence at school, instability and oppressive norms threaten the schooling and future of children in the region.
+Growing up with no hope for a better future increases the risk of seeing them fall into an inevitable spiral of violence and radicalisation.
 Yet, teachers have no training in socio-emotional skills.

-The project will train 20 expert trainers and 1'800 teachers in violence-free education.
-112'141 children are currently enrolled in primary school in Alibori and will benefit from violence-free education.
+The project is training 20 expert trainers + 1800 teachers in violence-free full quality education.
+112'141 children currently enrolled in primary school in Alibori will benefit from violence-free education.
 Our community activities aim to reach 1'200 families to promote peaceful education beyond schools.
-The government has set out clear goals to increase enrolment by 2030.
-A higher schooling rate would increase the impact of Graines de Paix's vision and drive more children away from violence.
+The government has set out clear goals to increase enrollment by 2030.
+A higher schooling rate would increase the impact of Graines de Paix's action and drive more children away from violence.

 This project has provided additional documentation in a PDF file (projdoc.pdf).